ghaiklor/sails-service-payment/README.md

 ## API

-Each of Payment instances has few methods
+Each of Payment instances has few methods:

-- checkout(config) - In config you can override pre-defined options when you created instance.
-Returns Promise.
+- checkout(config) - Create charge for credit card.
+In config you can override pre-defined options.
+Returns Promise;
+- subscription(config) - Create recurring payment.
+In config you can override pre-defined options.
+Returns Promise;
-- refund(config) - In config you can override pre-defined options when you created instance.
-Returns Promise.
+- refund(config) - Refunds a charge that previously been created.
+In config you can override pre-defined options.
+Returns Promise;

 ## Examples